AdobeDocs/campaign-classic.en/help/mrm/using/creating-and-managing-tasks.md

 Click **[!UICONTROL Ok]** and then input the usage rate: this represents the load assigned to the operator for the duration of task execution.
 This rate is an indication only and is expressed as a percentage.

-For example, for a task whose execution schedule is set at 10 days, an operator whose usage rate is 50% will be mobilized on this task for half of his working time for the 10 days.
+For example, for a task whose execution schedule is set at 10 days, an operator whose usage rate is 50% will be mobilized on this task for half of their working time for the 10 days.

 For each operator, you can enter a scheduled workload and an actual workload.
 These durations are also for information purposes only.